Zamiell/stardew-valley/Min-Max_Guide.md

 * Harvest + replant.
 (The Deluxe Speed-Gro will stay on the tiles, so you should not have to re-apply any.)
 * Do not sell any Starfruit - it should be going into kegs, even the gold-quality ones.
 At this point you should be tapping as many [Oak Trees](https://stardewvalleywiki.com/Oak_Tree) as possible and building as many [Kegs](https://stardewvalleywiki.com/Keg) as possible.
 (Buy the necessary wood from Robin when you run out.)
+  * Don't sell any wine until you have respecced from Agriculturist to Artisan using the [Statue of Uncertainty](https://stardewvalleywiki.com/Statue_of_Uncertainty).
 * To start with, you can fill your house with kegs.
 Later on, it is convenient to buy several [Big Sheds](https://stardewvalleywiki.com/Shed) and place them near the house.
 Alternatively, once you unlock the [Quarry](https://stardewvalleywiki.com/Quarry), you can cover it with flooring and use it to stockpile kegs.
 * At the end of the day, you should get farming level 10.
 Choose the Agriculturist profession.
   * Unfortunately, the benefit from Agriculturist will not affect the crops that were planted today.